exebetche/vlsub/README.md

 - Fix error with new http 301 redirection

 ##### 2014-08-19 (version 0.9.12)
-- Fix subtitles loading on Vlc 2.2
+- Fix subtitles loading on VLC 2.2

 ##### 2014-05-08 (version 0.9.11)
 - Fix a bug due to opensubtitles header modifications